ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-hub-task.markdown

       Choosing to create a new certificate will open a page that would allow you to choose its longevity.
        ![Figure 5.
 New Certificate](images/hub/hub_generate-new-replication-certificate.png "New Certificate")
+            `1`.
+Choose how long the certificate would be valid before it expires.
+            `2`.
+Generate the new certificate or cancel the operation.

 3. **Information for Sink: Export access configuration**